(80): Kannywood Movie Review: HIJIRA

 an emergency meeting.
 There is disagreement as to whether to stay in the town

-plague in a land, nobody should enter it; and if the plague breaks out in a
+plague in a land, nobody should enter it, and if the plague breaks out in a

 place one lives in, do not leave.
-The King accepts this, thus goes, along with
+The King accepts this and thus goes to address the townspeople along with

 While addressing